 I am very particular about pumpkin soups: I like them savory and so that the pumpkin is not the only dominating flavor.
-Last year, I made this pumpkin and black bean soup which fit these 2 criteria and was super tasty (I highly recommend you make it!).
+Last year, I made this pumpkin and butternut squash soup which fit these 2 criteria and was super tasty – I highly recommend that soup!
 Well, this year I wanted something REALLY SIMPLE that did not even involve food processor but only one saucepan, so I came up with this recipe.

-Here I combine pumpkin puree with a little bit of coconut milk, a touch of red curry paste, cumin and honey.
+In this pumpkin soup recipe I combine pumpkin puree with a little bit of coconut milk, a touch of red curry paste, cumin and honey.
 The soup does not have a strong overwhelming Thai flavor, neither does it taste too much like a pumpkin.
 It’s just perfectly balanced.
 I use honey not to sweeten the soup but only to balance out other flavors.
 Even with the honey added, the soup is not sweet, the honey is just used to balance out the slight acidity of pumpkin.

 I like to sprinkle the soup with chopped pecans caramelized in brown sugar.
 It makes the soup pretty and even more fit for Thanksgiving.
 It also adds these tasty chunks of sweetness (little islands of sweetness :)) to the mostly savory soup!

-I do use butter to caramelize the nuts, so if you’re vegan, make sure either to sprinkle the soup with plain, non-caramelized, pecans or use alternative, vegan-friendly way to caramelize them.
+If you are vegan: I do use butter to caramelize the nuts, so if you’re vegan, make sure either to sprinkle the soup with plain, non-caramelized, pecans or use alternative, vegan-friendly way to caramelize them.